What to do if you want to make a complaint…

 Sometimes, people are unhappy about the service they have received at a child contact centre.
 This is something that is regrettable, however, it is often quick and easy to seek resolution.

-Where a complainant is unhappy they should share their concerns verbally with a staff member at the centre.
+Initially NACCC would advise that if a complainant is unhappy, they should share their concerns verbally with a staff member at the centre.
+However, if they have difficulty discussing a concern with a particular member of staff, the centre will respect their views.
+In these cases, a nominate the Centre Manager or someone with complaints responsibility, will handle the concern.
 Often the complaint will be concluded at this point.

 Alternatively, you might also choose to complain to the organisation that made the referral to that service (Cafcass or Children’s Services).
 If you have legal advice you might also want to seek advice if you are unhappy with the service received.

-As a membership organisation NACCC has no responsibility for the staffing or day-to-day running of member centres; however, we do advise, support and accredit centres and require member centres to work to the highest standards.
-Therefore, we are unable to investigate individual complaints, but we do have a role in investigating how complaints are handled at centres.
+As a membership organisation NACCC has no responsibility for the staffing or day-to-day running of member centres; however, NACCC advises, supports, and accredits centres and requires member centres to work to the highest standards.
+Whilst centres are members of the NACCC Organisation, each centre is independently managed and run.

 NACCC will not therefore, be able to investigate any complaint in detail, they will only look at whether the Centre has handled the complaint in line with their own complaints procedure.
 NACCC will not comment on the outcome of the complaint, conclusions will solely be based upon how well the procedure was followed.